matejfric/mdbook/src/rust/rust.md

 let ref2 = c.borrow_mut(); // panic (aliasing + mutability)
 ```

+A `Cell` is a container that allows for modifying its value, even when accessed through an immutable reference.
+However, the type stored in a `Cell` must implement the `Copy` trait.

-`RefCell` transfers the responsibility of checking the aliasing + mutability rule to runtime.
-If the rule is violated, the program panics.
+In contrast, a `RefCell` doesn't require the type to implement `Copy`.
+Instead, it shifts the responsibility for enforcing aliasing and mutability rules to runtime.
+If these rules are violated, the program will panic.

-## 17. Closure
+## 18. Closure

 - `FnMut` - may mutably borrow a value.
 - `FnOnce` - may consumes a value; therefore cannot be called more than once.